What is the SDA?

 They are responsible for obtaining social justice through improved wages and conditions for workers and their families.

 The SDA also assists its members by providing advice on a number of workplace issues including unfair dismissal, sexual harassment, workers compensation claims and changes in the workplace.
 The SDA provides advice to its members free of charge.
-The only cost to members is the weekly cost of membership, which is tax deductible.
+The only cost to members is the weekly cost of membership, which is tax deductible (if you pay tax).
 This fee is based on a sliding scale to ensure workers who earn lower wages pay less for their membership.

 Membership includes access to union organisers who visit workplaces and provide general advice to members on a range of issues.
 Being a member of the union gives members access to wide-ranging advice from a number of specialists qualified in areas such as worker's compensation, occupational health and safety, women's issues and industrial relations.